-Ever since we were first introduced to Claire Randall (Caitriona Balfe) and her Highland warrior husband, Jamie Fraser (Sam Heughan), we haven't been able to get enough of this love story of epic proportions, its steadfast attention to historical details, the visceral battles, and yeah, all of that steamy sex that fills each episode like fog on the Scottish landscape.
+Ever since we were first introduced to Claire Randall (Caitríona Balfe) and her Highland warrior love, Jamie Fraser (Sam Heughan), we haven't been able to get enough of this incredibly epic, time traveling romance, its steadfast attention to historical details, the visceral battles, and yeah, all of that steamy Outlander sex that fills each episode like fog from a misty Scottish morning.

-But what happens when you get all caught up on Outlander and you want something else to watch on the ever-growing list of streaming services?
-Well, we've gone through each of those platforms and found the best series that have one or more key similarities to the period drama and come up with a list of shows that even every Outlander fan should watch.
+But, what happens when you get all caught up on Outlander streaming, and you want something else to watch on the ever-growing list of streaming services?
+Well, we've gone through many of those platforms and found the best series that have one or more key similarities to the hit period drama and come up with a list of shows that every Outlander fan should spend some time watching.

 Black Sails (Hulu)

 What it's about: Black Sails tells of the adventures of Captain J. Flint (Toby Stephens) and his crew of pirates as they fight for survival, and treasure, on and around the New Providence Island in the Bahamas in the early 18th Century.

 Why Outlander fans would like it: Much like the fellow Starz show that would follow in its footsteps, Black Sails has enough heart-stopping historical action and some complicated storytelling.
 In the middle of all that action, though, there are quite a few steamy sex scenes and even some deeply emotional love stories, just like we see on Outlander.